ASBMB supports bill that will include LGBTQ+ data in federal surveys

 Data that have been collected so far show that scientists who identify as LGTBQ+ are more likely to experience sexual harassment.
 In 2020, the National Institutes of Health released a workplace climate and harassment survey report that said individuals with gender identities other than man or woman were most likely to experience sexual harassment and that bisexual individuals are 41% more likely to experience sexual harassment compared with their counterparts with other sexual orientations.

 More surveys are needed to better understand the experiences of people with intersecting identities and other issues that LGBTQ+ individuals face.

-The ASBMB supports this bill, as it will make sure that proper funding and resources are allocated to our members within the LGBTQIA+ community.
+The ASBMB supports this bill, as it will make sure that proper funding and resources are allocated to our members within the LGBTQ+ community.